-So, the kids are off school now for at least six weeks and aside from figuring out how you will keep them entertained it’s useful to be aware of how you can keep them safe and manage their health too.
+So, now it’s the school holidays, and aside from figuring out how you will keep them entertained for six weeks, it’s useful to be aware of how you can keep them safe and manage their health too.

 We’ve compiled our top tips for surviving the summer holiday madness!

 As we head in to the summer break it’s inevitable that there may be a few cuts and bruises along the way.
 In the event of an injury try:

 Whether you’re going abroad or enjoying the sunshine at home it’s important to ensure your child isn’t over-exposed to the sun.
 Try to encourage your child to play in the shade and any babies under the age of six months should be kept out of direct sunlight.